Find information on what the Shared Savings Program means for health care providers and suppliers.

 Quality Payment Program

 The Quality Payment Program improves Medicare by helping providers focus on care quality and the one thing that matters most—making patients healthier.
-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) ended the Sustainable Growth Rate formula, which threatened clinicians participating in Medicare with potential payment cliffs for 13 years.

-The Quality Payment Program has two paths:
+The Quality Payment Program has two tracks from which clinicians can choose:

 Other CMS Innovation Center InitiativesShared Savings Initiatives